 The process is described as 'person-centred' and 'person-led'.

-The plan belongs to you and the planning process should be built around your wishes and feelings and your needs, values and aspirations.
+The plan belongs to you.
+The planning process should be built around your wishes and feelings and your needs, values and aspirations.
 The law says that the local authority must take all reasonable steps to reach agreement with you about how to meet your needs.

-In care and support planning, the local authority should not assume that you lack capacity to make decisions.
-But if it thinks that you may lack capacity, it should carry out a capacity assessment relating to the decisions to be made.
+In care and support planning, the local authority shouldn't assume that you lack capacity to make decisions.
+But if it thinks that you may lack capacity, it should carry out a capacity assessment.
+This is to assess whether you have the capacity to make decisions about your care and support.

-If you lack capacity to make care planning decisions, then you may be supported by an appropriate person like a:
+If you lack capacity to make these decisions, then you may be supported by an appropriate person like a:

 If you don't have someone to support you, the local authority should appoint an independent advocate to assist, support and represent you.